-The table also illustrates that part-time workers, low earners, and workers in small establishments (fewer than 100 workers) are less likely to receive paid vacation and paid holidays, and when they do, these workers receive fewer paid days off.
-Lower-wage workers are less likely (69 percent) than higher-wage workers (88 percent) to have paid vacations.
-The same is true for part-timers, who are far less likely to have paid vacations (36 percent) than are full-timers (90 percent), and for employees in small establishments, where only 70 percent have paid vacations, compared to 86 percent in medium and large establishments.
-Even when lower-wage, part-time, and small-business employees do receive paid vacations, they typically receive far fewer paid days off than higher-wage, full-time, employees in larger establishments do.
-For example, the average lower-wage worker (less than \$15 per hour) with a vacation benefit received only 10 days of paid vacation per year, compared to 14 days of paid vacation for higher-wage workers with paid vacations.
-If we look at all workers - those who receive paid vacations and those who don't - the vacation gap between lower-wage and higher-wage workers is even larger: only 7 days for lower-wage workers, compared to 13 days for higher-wage workers.
+The table also illustrates that statutory provision is vital to ensure relatively equal leave and publicholiday provision within a country.
+In the US part-time workers, low earners, and workers in small establishments (fewer than 100 workers) are less likely to receive paid leave and paid public holidays, and when they do, these workers receive fewer paid days off.
+Lower-wage workers are less likely (69 percent) than higher-wage workers (88 percent) to have paid leave.
+The same is true for part-timers, who are far less likely to have paid leave (36 percent) than are full-timers (90 percent), and for employees in small establishments, where only 70 percent have paid leave, compared to 86 percent in medium and large establishments.
+Even when lower-wage, part-time, and small-business employees do receive paid leave, they typically receive far fewer paid days off than higher-wage, full-time, employees in larger establishments do.
+For example, the average lower-wage worker (less than \$15 per hour) with a paid-leave benefit received only 10 days of paid leave per year, compared to 14 days of paid leave for higher-wage workers with paid leave.
+If we look at all workers - those who receive paid leave and those who don't - the paid-leave gap between lower-wage and higher-wage workers is even larger: only 7 days for lower-wage workers, compared to 13 days for higher-wage workers.